Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 A field of irresistible force blooms at a point you can see within range, dragging creatures in the area to the ground.
 Each creature in the area when it appears must succeed on a STR Save or be knocked [prone](conditions.md#prone).
-A creature knocked [prone](conditions.md#prone) in this way is [restrained](conditions.md#restrained) for the spell’s duration, or until it stands.
+A creature knocked [prone](conditions.md#prone) in this way is [restrained](conditions.md#restrained) for the spell's duration, or until it stands.
 A creature can use its action to repeat this Save, or to make a STR (Athletics) check to help an affected creature to its feet, ending the effect on a success.
 - **Classes**: Artificer, Cleric, Paladin
 *(Source: CS)*